ilevn/KSTE/docs/notes/note-safety.rst

 A note on safety
 ================

-KNSTE has two concepts of safety: system call safety, and API safety.
+Tinlok has two concepts of safety: system call safety, and API safety.

 System call safety
 ------------------

-KNSTE is built upon calls to ``libc`` (on POSIX platforms) or the Windows API (on Windows platforms).
-These calls are easy to misuse, can corrupt memory, and can generally ruin your day, so KNSTE hides them behind platform-specific objects with all functions marked as ``Unsafe``.
+Tinlok is built upon calls to ``libc`` (on POSIX platforms) or the Windows API (on Windows platforms).
+These calls are easy to misuse, can corrupt memory, and can generally ruin your day, so Tinlok hides them behind platform-specific objects with all functions marked as ``Unsafe``.
 There is no common abstraction for these unsafe calls; only the safe wrappers around them.

 API Safety